 No. Submitting your information is free and carries no obligation.
 You decide if and how to move forward.

 A denial doesn't just mean you start over.
 Depending on where you are in the foreclosure process, it can accelerate your timeline.
 While you're gathering documents for a second attempt, the servicer continues moving forward.
 Fees and penalties stack up.
 Your negotiating position weakens.
+The 12 C.F.R. § 1024.41(g) dual-tracking protection is conditional on a complete application being on file more than 37 days before any scheduled sale — if you've burned through one denial cycle and are starting another, you may be inside that 37-day window with no protection.

 Get a Professional in Your Corner

-What happens after I submit my information?
+See My Options →What happens after I submit my information?

-A mortgage relief professional will review your situation and reach out to discuss your options — during business hours, usually within minutes of submitting your information.
+A mortgage relief professional may reach out to review your situation and reach out to discuss your options — during business hours, usually within minutes of submitting your information.

 Is this really free?

 Yes.
-There is no cost to submit your information.
+Submitting your information does not create any obligation.
 If you choose to work with a mortgage relief professional who contacts you, they may charge fees for their services — those are between you and them.

 Am I committing to anything?